 The literature review is the first step of writing every research article or study.
-To research any issue, the first step is to learn about the previous study and work on the same subject to gain a neutral grasp of the concepts.
+The first step is to learn about the previous study and work on the same subject to gain a neutral grasp of the concepts.
 This is the primary purpose of a literature review.

-The literature review can be defined as previous research results on a topic to obtain a better knowledge of it from other academics' and researchers' perspectives.
+The literature review can be defined as previous research results to obtain better knowledge from other academics' and researchers' perspectives.